What Are Enuresis and Encopresis?

 - Family history of enuresis (especially for bedwetting).

-- Distractibility (a distractible child may not listen to their body telling them they need to pee or poop).
+- Distractibility (a distractible child may have difficulty listening to their body telling them they need to pee or poop).

-- Anxiety about toilets, germs, bathrooms, or separation from mom or dad.
+- Anxiety about toilets, germs, bathrooms, or separation from a parent.

 Sometimes the cause of a child’s enuresis or encopresis is unknown.
 All we can do is try to help them cope with it and treat it as best we can.